microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 Note that this approach is significantly different from data structures that are directly indexed by lines (such as using a string array to describe the line contents of a document).
 In particular, this approach allows to do a single binary search across and within lines.

-Adding two such lengths is easy, but requires a case distinction: While the line counts are added directly, the column count of the first length is only included if the second length spans zero lines.
+Adding two such lengths is easy, but requires a case distinction: while the line counts are added directly, the column count of the first length is only included if the second length spans zero lines.

 Surprisingly, most of the code does not need to be aware of how lengths are represented.
 Only the position mapper got significantly more complex, since care had to be taken that a single line can contain multiple text edits.